 28. The Steve Harvey Show

-The premise of The Steve Harvey Show is disappointingly familiar: washed-up performer (Steve Harvey) is forced to become a performer at an inner-city school only to find his calling helping a motley crew of students.
+The premise of The Steve Harvey Show is disappointingly familiar: washed-up performer (Steve Harvey) is forced to become a teacher at an inner-city school only to find his calling helping a motley crew of students.
 Despite the tired concept, the show found an audience and ran for six totally fine, but never outstanding seasons.

 27. Young Americans